-Lifting barriers to nutritionMay 24th, 2012 By Bev Betkowski in Health /
+Lifting barriers to nutritionMay 24, 2012 By Bev Betkowski in Medicine & Health / Health

 (Medical Xpress) -- A University of Alberta study has revealed challenges that schools are working through, to adopt healthier food choices for their students in an effort to meet government guidelines for nutrition.